Want to Convert Design To Code? Here’s A Better Way

 These steps can take weeks or months to complete.
 Even when you use a tool like Avocode and Anima to turn PSD, Figma, and others that turn designs into code, you still need relentless prototype and product testing to ensure that all interactions work as they were designed.

 You still need to deal with unnecessary steps because Avocode and Anima can only convert designs into code.
-They do not offer a designing environment that can use code components on the prototyping phase to start with the code approach first.
+They do not offer a designing environment that can use code to design a UI.

 Not surprisingly, the serpentine process of passing work between product managers, designers, and developers quickly becomes expensive.
 In the United States, website developers with associate’s degrees can expect to earn about $35.46 per hour (€ 29.5).
 The longer development and prototyping take, the more it costs to bring the product to market.